toshiyan/CmbRecTool/README.md

 # CmbRecTool

-This Library contains Fortran subroutines to reconstruct lensing potential and cosmic polarization rotation from cosmic microwave background anisotropies (CMB).
+This Library contains Fortran90 subroutines to reconstruct lensing potential and cosmic polarization rotation from cosmic microwave background anisotropies (CMB).

+# Install

+  0) The code assumes "ifort" (intel fortran compiler) as a fortran compiler.

+  1) Go to "pub" directory, and install each pubclic package (FFTW, Healpix, LAPACK and cfitsio).

+  2) Go to the top directory, and type "./MALEALL install".

+  3) You will find the Library at "lib" and "mod" directories.

 # References